Keeping the Promise: Plot

 Keeping The Promise tells the story of a 13-year-old boy, Matt (Brendan Fletcher) and his father, (Keith Carradine) who, as early settlers, together build a wooden cabin in Maine in 1768.
 However, Matt's father must head back to Quincy, Massachusetts, to get Matt's mother, sister, and newborn sibling who were all left behind so Matt and his father could build shelter for them.
 Matt's father promises to return in seven weeks and Matt is left alone with his father's old watch (a family heirloom) and a hunting rifle to guard the family's newly built homestead and field crops.
 Unfortunately, Matt finds himself enduring many hardships for which he is unprepared.
-His hunting rifle is stolen by a stranger named Ben Loomis; while chasing after Ben: Matt trips and falls into a river.
+His hunting rifle is stolen by a stranger named Ben Loomis; while chasing after Ben: Matt trips and falls into a river, unconscious.
 Luckily, Matt's misadventure has not gone unnoticed and he is pulled from the water.
 The Indians he has learned to fear, through tales that his father had told him, save his life in this part of the story.

 His injured leg is treated by the Indian chief named Saknis.
 While recovering, Matt begrudgingly allows Saknis to take his book (Robinson Crusoe) for saving his life.
-Saknis later returns with thr book and asks Matt whether a knife or a book would win a fight - Matt says the knife would win, Saknis points out that the words of the white man have already won the land away from his people.
+Saknis later returns with the book and asks Matt whether a knife or a book would win a fight - Matt says the knife would win, Saknis points out that the words of the white man have already won the land away from his people.
 Saknis commands that Matt is to teach his grandson to read.
 Although uncertain of how to teach anyone, especially the unwilling Attean, Matt accepts the task out of obligation, as he owes his life to the man.